 If you want to use Hold button or Toggle button mode, select a controller device ("Available controllers" list, bottom left), choose "Talk to crew chief" in the "Available actions" list and click "Assign control".
 Then press the button you want to assign to your radio button.

 You need to speak clearly and your mic needs to be properly set up - you might need to experiment with levels and gain (Microphone boost) in the Windows control panel.
 If he understood he'll respond - perhaps with helpful info, perhaps with "we don't have that data".
 If he doesn't quite understand he'll ask you to repeat yourself.
 If he can't even tell if you've said something he'll remain silent.
 There's some debug logging in the main window that might be useful.

-I've not finished implementing this but currently the app understands and responds to the following commands:
+Currently the app understands and responds to the following commands (updated 31/05/2016):